 Our discovery of Weleda has meant Luca’s skin has never been better.
 But what about ours?

-Now that we are vigilant about the products we use I have started to notice how many products I use that probably aren’t so kind to my skin.
-Laying in the bath the other night I started to itch my legs, like I always do when I have a bubble bath.
-I’ve always put my itching down to the heat of the water but then whilst I lay there soaking my troubles away I started to think about the times when I drop a bath bomb into my bath rather than some bubbles.
+Now that we are vigilant about the products we use I have started to notice how many products aren’t so kind to my skin.
+Laying in the bath the other night I started to itch my legs like I always do when I have a bubble bath.
+I’ve always put my itching down to the heat of the water but then whilst I lay there soaking my troubles away I started to think about the times when I drop a bath bomb from Lush into my bath rather than some bubbles.
 I don’t itch then, and sometimes I like a bath without anything in, and I don’t itch then either.
 I jumped out of the bath and threw all my bottles of bubble bath straight into the bin.
-The only things that were spared where my bath bombs from Lush, which like Weleda are all natural.
+The only things that were spared were the things that were all natural.

 This revelation has really made me take note and I have decided that I am now going to make a conscious effort to only buy natural products for myself too.
 My daily skincare routine already fits the bill with Liz Earle providing my basic skin care needs and Weleda travel size hand and face creams in my handbag.
 My sensitive skin has meant that through experimenting with different skin care products I’ve been left with only natural ones as these are the ones that don’t make my skin worse or cause any reaction.
 Again something I hadn’t even considered until that bath time revelation, it just occurred this way through trial and error.